|

 collectivized farms, whose profits could be ploughed back into the

-construction of new industrial plants.
-The policy looked radical and
+construction of new industrial plants. the policy looked radical and

 unprecedented, yet it too, to some extent, drew upon the legacies of